hackclub/hackclub/workshops/backjack/README.md

 img:
 ---
 # blackjack
 Have you ever thought How you could create a simple and smart BlackJack game using C++, well You have come in the right place.
-In this workshop will how to create your own blackjack game as well as explore the concept of using function(expectially Void Function) in C++ and how it important.
+In this workshop will be how to create your own blackjack game as well as explore the concept of using function(especially Void Function) in C++ and how it is important.

 ## Getting started
-This workshop is very friendly for beginner or advance c++ programmmer as it Help you practice and understand the use and manipulate Function in C++.
+This workshop is very friendly for beginner or advanced c++ programmers as it helps you practice and understand the use and manipulation of function in C++.
-If you never play the blackjack game at all, or want to know how to play it, don't worry, I have a video short [video](https://youtu.be/eyoh-Ku9TCI) for you that explain how excalty the game work.
+If you never play the blackjack game at all, or want to know how to play it, don't worry, I have a video short [video](https://youtu.be/eyoh-Ku9TCI) for you that explain how exactly the game works.

-We going to be using repl.it code editor to create our game.
+We are going to be using repl.it code editor to create our game.
 If you don't have an account yet go over to [repl.it](https://repl.it/signup) to create an account.
 To create a new C++ project in Repl.it just Click over [HERE](https://repl.it/new/cpp) and name your project to what you prefer.

 ## First step

-Now before we start, if you have Created a new project you will see that Repl.it has already prepared everything we need to get started, but for this workshop we will need more library than there is there, so I have created a new project with everything we need to get started.
+Now before we start, if you have Created a new project you will see that Repl.it has already prepared everything we need to get started, but for this workshop we will need more libraries than there is there, so I have created a new project with everything we need to get started.
 Click [Here](https://repl.it/@chrisrama/Blackjack-Game) to view the project and then fork the project to get started.
  ```c++
 #include <iostream>
 #include <ctime>
 #include <vector>
 using namespace std;
 ```
- + Inside the project you just fork, I have include the `<ctime>` library,this header file is called when you need to generate random, in this case will will need it to generate the random card numbers for the players. for more on how how to use `<ctime>` library you can Found it here at***
+ + Inside the project you just fork, I have included the ` <ctime> ` library,this header file is called when you need to generate random, in this case will need it to generate the random card numbers for the players. for more on how how to use ` <ctime> ` library you can Found it here at***
- + I also called the `<vector>` library, because we will use vector instead of arrays to store all the player and the dealer card.
+ + I also called the ` <vector> ` library, because we will use vector instead of arrays to store all the player and the dealer card.
- + We not going to be using `std::` to dealcre string Declare string variable or output and input message, we then use ``using namespace std;`` to inform the program that will won't be using `std::`.
+ + We are not going to be using ` std:: ` to declare string Declare string variable or output and input message, we then use ` using namespace std; ` to inform the program that it won't be using ` std:: `.
  ```c++
  /* Declaration section: This will be used to Declare variables and Function */